-- Guinea, Sierra Leone, Liberia, Côte d'Ivoire, Togo, Benin, and São Tomé and Príncipe are IDA eligible, reflecting their status as lower-income countries. - Ghana, Nigeria and Cameroon currently have 'blend' status, making them eligible for both IDA concessional loans and IBRD non-concessional loans, indicating a transitional economic position. - Equatorial Guinea is only eligible for IBRD funding, as its economic standing does not qualify for IDA's concessional finance.
+- Guinea, Sierra Leone, Liberia, Côte d'Ivoire, Togo, Benin, and São Tomé and Príncipe are IDA eligible, reflecting their status as lower-income countries. - Ghana, Nigeria and Cameroon currently have 'blend' status, making them eligible for both IDA concessional loans and IBRD non-concessional loans, indicating a transitional economic position.
+However, 'blend' status is not static: eligibility is reviewed regularly based on income and creditworthiness. - Equatorial Guinea is only eligible for IBRD funding, as its economic standing does not qualify for IDA's concessional finance.